flanksource/docs/gomplate.md

 Hello world
 ```

-## `data.YAML`

-**Alias:** `yaml`
+## `yaml`

 Converts a YAML string into an object.
-Works for YAML Objects but will
-also parse YAML Arrays.
+Works for YAML Objects but will also parse YAML Arrays.
 This can be used to access properties of YAML objects.

 For more explict YAML Array support, see [`data.JSONArray`](#data-yamlarray).